Pluggable-Transports/Pluggable-Transports-website/_posts/2021-08-25-ptim2021-announcement.md

 Your input can help to make this PTIM even better.
 If you would like to share an idea, for a community session, lighting talk, or for one of the other programs categories provided, we welcome you to submit your idea [here](https://cryptpad.fr/form/#/2/form/view/f9yaxadQGCClhvrt26sxwT2Gxq+CHC1q+eQ2sUonBnE/).
 The deadline for idea submissions is **September 12, 2021**.

 We’re looking forward to a fantastic event and hope to see you there!
 Please register for the event [here](https://cryptpad.fr/form/#/2/form/view/xcj8ordQ48MiCBHlqQjGIQg1tb6bmAFzB3FNiQiD6UQ/).
+For more information and to find the full program, please visit the [PTIM 2021 page] (https://www.pluggabletransports.info/ptim2021/).